Pre-existing disease in pregnancy: Hypercoagulability

-Hypercoagulability in pregnancy is the propensity of pregnant women to develop thrombosis (blood clots) such as a deep vein thrombosis with a potential subsequent pulmonary embolism.
-Pregnancy itself is a factor of hypercoagulability (pregnancy-induced hypercoaguability), as a physiologically adaptive mechanism to prevent post partum bleeding.
-The pregnancy associated hypercoaguability is attributed to an increased synthesis of coagulation factors, such as fibrinogen, by the liver through the effects of estrogen.
+Hypercoagulability in pregnancy is the propensity of pregnant women to develop thrombosis (blood clots), such as a deep vein thrombosis with a potential subsequent pulmonary embolism.
+Pregnancy itself is a factor of hypercoagulability (pregnancy-induced hypercoagulability), as a physiologically adaptive mechanism to prevent postpartum bleeding.
+The pregnancy-associated hypercoagulability is attributed to an increased synthesis of coagulation factors, such as fibrinogen, by the liver through the effects of estrogen.

 When combined with any additional underlying hypercoagulable state, the risk of thrombosis or embolism may become substantial.
-Multiple pre-existing genetic disorders can worsen the hypercoaguable state observed in pregnancy.
+Multiple pre-existing genetic disorders can worsen the hypercoagulable state observed in pregnancy.
 Examples include: